 Failing to calendar these events can expose your firm to serious liability.
 At this time, it’s a good idea to open a matter in your case management software, schedule any deadlines or events on your calendar, and assign important tasks to members of your staff.

-Intake is a key part of the client lifecycle, and creating an organized and repeatable process is essential to your firm’s sustained growth.
+Legal client intake is a key part of the client lifecycle, and creating an organized and repeatable process is essential to your firm’s sustained growth.

 - Lead acquisition and nurturing